Inokim OX Review: Overview

 The OX has ultra-bright white LED headlights that are tilted up to shine directly at oncoming vehicles.
 This is helpful for being seen from a distance but does not serve well for illuminating the road ahead.
 The lights may actually be too bright and could impair the vision of oncoming vehicles.

 The OX has an asymmetric rear red LED taillight that is only on the right side of the scooter.
-Its low-mounted position is not ideal for being seen.
+This is distinguishing and kind of cool, but its low-mounted position is not ideal for being seen.
 It’s also a bit curious that they opted for the right side, where it is more difficult to be seen by a vehicle passing on the left.

 Like many scooters, we recommend additional lights.